.

 Perhaps no one today has seen remnants from Noah’s Ark, and though many scoff at the account of a global Flood, I believe the Genesis 6 account of Noah and the Flood.

-I believe the Bible when it says the ax-head floated, Pharaoh’s army sank, and Elijah’s chariot ascended into the heavens.
+I believe the Bible when it says the axe-head floated, Pharaoh’s army sank, and Elijah’s chariot ascended through the heavens.

 I believe the Bible when it says a donkey talked and a lame man walked.

-I believe the Bible when it says fire destroyed Sodom and Gomorrah but couldn’t extinguish Shadrach, Meshach, and Abednego.
+I believe the Bible when it says fire destroyed Sodom and Gomorrah but it couldn’t extinguish the lives of Shadrach, Meshach, and Abednego.

 I believe in Daniel’s prophecies, Ezekiel’s visions, and John’s dreams.

-And finally, I believe that a sovereign but unseen God controls all things and will return to earth just like the Bible says.
-He will judge unbelievers, reward the righteous, and rule the world as the King of Kings.
+And finally, I believe that a sovereign, but unseen, God controls everything.
+He will return to Earth, just as the Bible predicts.
+He will judge unbelievers, reward the righteous, and rule the universe as the King of Kings.

-(Transition) Before we unsheathe our oxgoad and head for the battlefield, let’s note one other aspect of Shamgar’s victory.
+(Transition) Before we grab our oxgoad and head for the battlefield, let’s note one other aspect of Shamgar’s victory.

 You’ll need to unleash your imagination for this last point.
 Try to visualize that battlefield at the end of that remarkable day.
 Do you see the trenches littered with 600 dead Philistines?
 Do you see an exhausted, but victorious, Shamgar leaning against his oxgoad?
 I can envision that scene.
-But there’s more to see.
-While there is a new hero with his eight-foot oxgoad ready to be inducted into Israel’s Hall of Fame, there is something more significant to notice.
-And what is to be “noticed” cannot be seen!
-Yes, there is something profoundly present, but invisible, on that battlefield.
-And without this Unseen Presence the whole battle is lost.
-Do you understand who was there?
-It is the Holy Spirit!
-Without the Holy Spirit, Shamgar would have been fertilizer for that furrowed field.
+Yet, there’s more.
+While there is a new hero with his oxgoad ready to be inducted into Israel’s Hall of Fame, there is something more significant to address.
+What is this?
+It’s something that could not be seen that day, yet was most certainly there.
+Yes, you heard me correctly.
+It’s something that was profoundly present, yet completely invisible on that battlefield.
+Without this unseen Presence, the entire battle would have been lost.
+I’m talking about the Holy Spirit!
+Without the Holy Spirit working through the Bible’s heroes, there wouldn’t be any victories.
 The same goes for Samson, Barak, Gideon, Deborah, and David.
 As Zechariah 4:6 says: “‘[It is] not by might nor by power, but by my Spirit,’ says the LORD Almighty.”
 God makes the difference on the battlefield.

 Judges 3:10 says: “The Spirit of the LORD came upon . . .
 Othniel” to overpower the enemy.